topfreegames/pitaya/docs/communication_protocol.md

 will first sends a control message  and then breaks the connection.
 Client can use this control message to determine whether server breaks the connection.

-## pitaya Message
+## Message

-pitaya message layer does work on building message header.
-Different message types has different header, so message header format is complex for it supporting several message types.
+The message layer does work on building message header.
+Different message types have different headers, so the message header format is complex for supporting several message types.

-Message header is composed of three parts: flag, message id (a.k.a requestId), route.
+Message header is composed of three parts: flag, message id (a.k.a requestId) and route.
 As shown below:

 ![Message Head](images/message-header.png)

-As can be seen from the figure, pitaya message header is variant, depending on the particular message type and content:
+As can be seen from the figure, the message header is variant, depending on the particular message type and content:

 * flag is required and occupies one byte, which determines type of the message and format of